-Upload an image and we automatically figure out what settings to use and trace the image for you.
+Upload a bitmap image and we automatically figure out what settings to use and trace the image for you.

 The result is delivered in SVG, EPS, and PDF formats.
 The desktop edition also produces AI and DXF.

-Vector Magic analyzes your image and automatically detects appropriate settings for it.
+Vector Magic analyzes your image and automatically detects appropriate settings to vectorize it with, and then goes ahead and traces out the underlying shapes in full color.
 This makes getting started a real breeze: just upload your image and presto, a result to review!

 Naturally you can revise the auto-detected settings.
-Vector Magic offers you meaningful settings that are comprehensible to humans, not just to a machine, and they're easy to edit.
+Vector Magic offers you meaningful settings that are comprehensible to humans, not just to a machine, and they're easy to change.

-Vector Magic carefully carves out every ounce of information available in your image, slicing each edge pixel at precisely the right spot to re-create the intention of your original.
+Vector Magic carefully traces out every bit of information available in your image, slicing each edge pixel at precisely the right spot to re-create the intention of your original.

 This allows us to tease out small details that are lost by other tools, pushing the envelope of how small you can go before a nuance of your input is lost.